uni-due-syssec/sgxfuzz/README.md

 Finally, the fuzzing can be started using the kAFL fuzzing frontend.
 The exact command can be found in the `run_example.sh` script.

+If desired, manually crafted seeds can be added to the \verb+imports+ folder.
+Each seed is a file consisting of the ECall ID, the serialized structure definition, and the contents of the buffers.

 ### Result Aggregation

 **Display synthesized structures:**